 True Echoes is centred on digitised wax cylinder recordings from the British Library Sound Archive.
 The wax cylinder collections include recordings made in Papua New Guinea, Solomon Islands, Vanuatu, New Caledonia and the Torres Strait Islands in Australia between 1898 and 1924.

-These unique recordings, created using phonographs, date from the late 19th and early 20th centuries and represent some of the earliest uses of sound in anthropological research.
+These unique recordings, created using phonographs, are hugely significant as they include early documentation of oral traditions and represent some of the earliest uses of sound in anthropological research.

 True Echoes is working with cultural and research institutions in the region and in the UK to enhance the visibility and accessibility of these collections, ensuring that they are catalogued in ways that are accessible to the communities whose heritage they represent.

 This website aims to showcase the recordings and the research that has been undertaken between 2019 and 2022.
 True Echoes is funded by the Leverhulme Trust and the UK Government’s Department for Business, Energy and Industrial Strategy (BEIS).